pensjonatus/flash-fiction/blog/haunted.md

 ---
-title: 'Haunted'
+title: Haunted
 date: '2015-05-02'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 It started about 4 am one night.
 I woke up and heard a soft moan, as if somebody